craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-1-0.rst

       For example, if user ``john`` is a member of group ``Developer`` (one of the default groups) in the site ``mysite``, after upgrading, user ``john`` will be a member of group ``mysite_developer``.

    #.
+Studio authentication now uses a chain, with the internal database as the Studio default authentication.
+For more information, see :ref:`configuring-studio-security`

+   #.
 The LDAP authentication configuration has been updated.
 The attribute ``siteId`` has been removed and is no longer needed since site membership of a user is now determined by group membership.
 Please see :ref:`crafter-studio-configure-ldap` for the updated configuration.

    #.
 The headers based authentication configuration has been updated.
 The ``groups`` header value should just be a comma separated list of groups that a user belongs to.
 In the previous version, 3.0.x, the ``groups`` header value contained a comma separated list of sites and groups.
 Please update the ``groups`` header value of users to contain only a comma separated list of groups the user belongs to.
 Please see :ref:`crafter-studio-configure-headers-based-auth` for the updated configuration.